 - Kaiser of the Mid-Atlantic States: 0% proposed average rate change.
 Kaiser has 2,604 enrollees in the individual market.

 As noted above, only about 7% of DC Health Link’s individual market enrollees receive premium subsidies as of 2021.
 Although DC Health Link’s default is to have subsidy-eligible consumers receive 85% of their calculated subsidy up-front each month (and reconcile the difference on their tax returns), most of the District’s subsidy-eligible enrollees take more than 85% of their subsidy up-front.

-For the small group market, average premiums decreased by half a percent for 2021 as opposed to the 1.9% average rate increase that insurers had proposed (keeping in mind that although the exchanges in most states primarily serve individual market customers, that is not the case in DC; DC’s small business exchange enrollment is much higher than their individual market enrollment):
+For the small group market, average premiums decreased by half a percent for 2021 as opposed to the 1.9% average rate increase that insurers had proposed.
+For 2022, the District’s small group insurers have proposed an overall weighted average rate increase of 6.2%.
+(Keeping in mind that although the exchanges in most states primarily serve individual market customers, that is not the case in DC; DC’s small business exchange enrollment is much higher than their individual market enrollment.)